stat133-sp19/hw-stat133-Kenan-Jiang/workout01/report/workout01-Kenan-Jiang.md

     ## 4 Klay Thompson    640   329     0.514
     ## 5 Draymond Green   346   171     0.494

 From the table above, one can see that in 2016 season, Andre Iguodala had the highest accuracy when it comes to shooting 2-pointers.
 Only based on these numbers, surprisingly, Durant had both a larger total shot and made shot than Curry.
-This might suggests Durant did better in 2-pointers than Curry did.
+This might suggest Durant did better in 2-pointers than Curry did.

 ##### 3PT Effective Shooting % by Players